tldr-pages/tldr/pages/common/lsof.md

 # lsof

 > Lists open files and the corresponding processes.
-> NOTE: Root privileges (or sudo) is required to list files opened by others.
+> Note: Root privileges (or sudo) is required to list files opened by others.
 > More information: <https://manned.org/lsof>.

 - Find the processes that have a given file open: